-Of the 75 units that were completed in the HOME Program in PY16, 21 (28%) served extremely low-income households (earning at or less than 30% of AMI), while the remaining 54 (72%) served low income households (earning between <80% AMI excluding extremely low income).
-Disaggregating the low-income household group, 35 (47%) earned incomes between 30% and 50% of AMI while an additional 9 earned between 50% and 60% AMI.
-Only 10 of the 75 units will serve households earning above 60% of AMI.
+Of the 59 units that were completed in the HOME Program in PY17, 9 (15%) served extremely low-income households (earning at or less than 30% of AMI), 48 (81%) served low income households (earning between <80% AMI excluding extremely low income) and the remaining 2 served moderate income households.
+Disaggregating the low-income household group, 41 (69%) earned incomes between 30% and 50% of AMI while an additional 16 earned between 50% and 60% AMI.
+Only 2 of the 59 units will serve households earning above 60% of AMI.

-For CDBG, PY16 income data was available for 45 housing units, with 17 extremely-low income homeowners, 15 low-income homeowners, and 13 moderate-income homeowners served.
+For CDBG, in addition to the 192 low-income persons served by improvements to affordable housing, PY17 income data was available for 45 for households, with 99 extremely-low income homeowners, and 23 low-income homeowners served.